Chia-Network/cadt/docs/Remote_Installation_Guide.md

 [https://github.com/Chia-Network/cadt#debian-based-linux-distros-ubuntu-mint-etc](https://github.com/Chia-Network/cadt#debian-based-linux-distros-ubuntu-mint-etc)

-Once installed, run the CADT executable by entering
+Once installed, start CADT by entering

-`/opt/cadt/cadt`

-The executable will run in the foreground of your terminal window and display a bunch of output.
+`sudo systemctl start cadt@ubuntu`

+This assumes you are using the "ubuntu" user.
+To view the logs for CADT, use [journalctl](https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs) like so:

+`journalctl -u cadt@ubuntu`

+This will show all CADT logs for the user ubuntu.
+To follow the logs in real-time, add `-f` to the journalctl command (use ctrl+c to exit).

  If Chia services are not running properly, you will see messages similar to the below:

 ![CADT errors when Chia services are not running](images/CADT-no-chia-output.png "CADT errors when Chia services are not running")